rouskinlab/dreem/docs/source/plots/get_started.rst

 .. note::

-        DREEM is compatible with Python 3.10 ONLY.
-        Create a virtual environment with Python 3.10 to avoid any conflict with other packages.
+        We recommend that you create a virtual environment with Python 3.10 to avoid any conflict with other packages.

         Example with virtualenv: